Custom variables in custom components

 -

-Build the main rule
+Build the main rule that ties everything together

 Create Your Component